-In 2018 Southern, Central and Eastern Europe continued to be a key focus area of active portfolio management by banking industry players, resulting in a strong supply of new corporate NPL portfolios as European banks consolidate and deleverage their balance sheets. positive Supported by price development in real estate across the CEE regions, has allowed the NPL market to outperform the level of sales volumes reached in 2017.
+Whilst the volume of European NPL transactions has declined slightly in 2019 compared to 2018's peak.
+Southern, Central and Eastern Europe continued to be a key focus area of active portfolio management by banking industry players.
+2019 resulted in a strong supply of new corporate NPL portfolios as European banks continued to consolidate and deleverage their balance sheets to reduce their NPL ratios towards precrisis levels.
+Macro-economic growth over recent years, supported by positive price development in real estate across the SCEE regions will continue to support our development.